SirMik3/Game-Engine/README.md

 all of these are neccessary and the only varibles you can use in this function The function returns the calculations on where the player moved.

+# !WARNING¡

+This library is JUST CALCULATED and was not tested on a real c++ game.